 A. The Employee's employment with the Company will terminate at the close of business on December 31, 2017 (the "Separation Date"), and the Employee will remain an employee of the Company through such date.
 Except as provided in Paragraph 3 and Paragraph 4, the Employee will be paid his current base salary through the Separation Date on the regularly established Company pay dates; provided, however, that if Employee commences employment with an employer other than the Company during the period between the completion of the Transition (as defined below) and the Separation Date, Employee's salary shall be reduced by 50% effective as of the date of resignation and applicable through the Separation Date.
-In addition, provided that Employee does not resign his employment before cash bonuses applicable to 2016 are paid to Company employees, Employee will be entitled to receive such bonus, if any, with respect to 2016 which he would have received had this Agreement not been executed, less tax withholding to the extent required by law, with such payment occurring on the date on which bonuses are paid to other senior executives of the Company.
+In addition, provided that Employee does not resign his employment before cash bonuses applicable to 2016 are paid to Company employees and the Company does not terminate his employment pursuant to Paragraph 5 of this Agreement before cash bonuses applicable to 2016 are paid to Company employees, Employee will be entitled to receive such bonus, if any, with respect to 2016 which he would have received had this Agreement not been executed, less tax withholding to the extent required by law, with such payment occurring on the date on which bonuses are paid to other senior executives of the Company.